A Brief History of Dereham

 Dereham was quite an industrial town with companies such as Cranes, Hobbies, Metamec and Jentique making the town their home.
 Sadly they have all since closed or moved from Dereham.

 The industry came with the railway and the remnants of the once massive marshalling yards are now in the safe hands of The Mid Norfolk Railway who continue to expand and restore much of the old infrastructure as well as running regular train services to nearby Wymondham.
-During the festival, you can even catch a train from Wymondham and arrive at Dereham Station with a band playing on the platform.

 There has always been an active music scene in Dereham with the Wellington club (below the cinema) hosting acts such as Jimi Hendrix, Amen Corner, The Jeff Beck band featuring Rod Stewart, Cream, Pink Floyd and many more.
 With the Dereham Blues Festival now in its seventh year this is a tradition we are loving to continue.

 Several of our venues in Dereham also offer accommodation:

 - The Kings Head Hotel (also offers camping)